Hydraxon91/diligent-academy-backend-fastify-1-hydra/tasks.md

 Answer the following questions:

 - Which architecture is applied in this repo?
+Layered
 - What kind of elements/components can you identify?
+Controller, Repository, Service
-- Where is the entry point of the repo?
+- Where is the entry point of the repo? server.ts to app.ts
-- What is the scope of the repositories?
+- What is the scope of the repositories? handles owner and pet related data, communication to db
-- What is the scope of the services?
+- What is the scope of the services? handles owner and pet related methods, business logic
 - What is happening in the controllers?
+Handles the API calls, calls the service methods, provides an interface to the world
 - Why do we use the `DbClient` type in the pet repository?
+Dependency inversion from solid, provides an abstraction
 - What would you improve in this codebase?
+Add error handling (try catch), app.ts has too many responsibilities (type Dependencies =), move connection string from db string and server port to environment or somewhere else,

-- How does the code handle the `async` route handlers?
+- How does the code handle the `async` route handlers? with an await?

 ### Background material